timhaley94/holdem/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ### Expected behavior:
-What you expected to happen.
+What you expected to happen

 ### Screenshots
 If applicable...